Economic history of Malaysia

 Since its formation in 1963, Malaysia's economic performance has been one of Asia's best.
 Real gross domestic product (GDP) grew by an average of 6.5% per year from 1957 to 2005.
 Performance peaked in the early 1980s through the mid-1990s, as the economy experienced sustained rapid growth averaging almost 8% annually.
+Malaysia's economy was greatly impacted by the 1997 Asian financial crisis, but recovered.

 High levels of foreign and domestic private investment played a significant role as the economy diversified and modernised.
 Once heavily dependent on primary products such as rubber and tin, Malaysia today is an upper middle-income country with a multi-sector economy based on services and manufacturing.
 Malaysia is one of the world's largest exporters of semiconductor components and devices, electrical goods, solar panels, and information and communication technology (ICT) products.

-Early and colonial history
+Pre-colonial economy

+The earliest form of economic output in the region began with agriculture.
+Wet-rice (sawah) cultivation was established in the major river valleys of northern Malay Peninsula (Kedah, Perak, Kelantan, Terengganu, Pahang) by the 14th century.
+In the south (Selangor, Negeri Sembilan, Melaka, Johor), expansion was slower due to peat soils, brackish water, and swamps.
+While in Borneo, sawah cultivation may have first appeared in highland areas like the Kelabit highlands.
+Coastal Borneo also adopted sawah cultivation, while interior populations (Orang Asli in the Peninsula and tribal groups in Borneo) relied on a mix of hunting, shifting cultivation, and some wet-rice farming.
+The relationship between shifting (ladang) and wet-rice (sawah) cultivation is debated, but both were often practiced concurrently in early settlements.
+By the 15th and 16th centuries, sawah cultivation became dominant in traditional Malay village economies.

+Subsistence activities coexisted with the production of marketable goods to trade for items like metalware, glassware, pottery, and textiles.
+In the Peninsula, tin was a key export, traded with India as early as the 5th century AD.
+Borneo's iron deposits supported a local industry, notably at Santubong, which thrived from the 11th century onwards.
+Other major exports included forest products (rattans, aromatic woods, camphor, bird feathers) and sea products (tortoise shells, coral, pearls, trepang).